tenkara/solidityHomeworks/README.md

 ### Week 6 - Blockchain scaling, Layer 2 examples, Solidity advanced content, ECDSA, DeFi, Upgradeability Patterns, iPFS web3 storage, Smart contract security and toolbox.
 ### Week 7 - Ideation and Sponsor week - Metis, Livepeer, ENS, AltLayer
-1. I presented my capstone project idea in the class - ** SmartHealth ** - Building Smart Healthcare using Blockchain and Web3
+1. I presented this idea in the class for the final project - ** SmartHealth ** - Building Smart Healthcare using Blockchain and Web3
-2. Thought I was going to do the project by myself but found overwhelming interest from a lot of the classmates
+2. Found overwhelming interest from a lot of the classmates
-3. Laid out the WSD iterations and worked with everyone who wanted to contribute in their own way.
-It is awesome!
+3. Laid out the WSD iterations right away and got to work

 ## SmartHealth WSD 1 (Dec 5 - Dec 11):